Per the Wisconsin filing instructions for Form 1,

 Enter the total amount of interest you earned from municipal and state issued bonds.
-This will usually be the total displayed as tax-exempt interest on your Federal Form 1040, 1040A, or 1040EZ.
+This will usually be the total displayed as tax-exempt interest on your Federal Form 1040.
 (If you were required for allocate expenses on this income on your federal return, reduce the total by such expenses.)

 Capital Gain/Loss Addition:

 If your federal adjusted gross income takes into account capital gains and/or losses, you are required to complete Schedule WD.

 Schedule WD dictates whether any capital gain/loss addition needs to be recorded on line 3.
 For example, after completion of Schedule WD, you may be necessary to add an amount as an addition to income on line 3 since Wisconsin law limits the subtraction for a net capital loss to $500.